Asas '50: Publications

 To date, Asas '50 has published many books.
 However, a number of these publications were only produced in the early 2000s, but other books were published independently by members of Asas '50.
 Among the publications was the 2005 release of Abdul Ghani Hamid's Petikan Rasa/Extracts of Feelings.
 Funded by National Arts Council via the Singapore Cultural Medallion Grant, the book was a bilingual compilation of Abdul Ghani Hamid's poems and paintings.
 Another book published by Asas '50 was "Memoir Perjalanan Mas" in 2004.
 This historical biography of Muhammad Ariff Ahmad depicted the life and struggles of Mas.
 This book highlights the importance of Muhammad Ariff Ahmad in the Malay culture, language, and literary arena.
 Inadvertently, this book has become the unofficial documentation of the Malay literary movement history in Singapore.

 The publishing of the first Malay writer's directory called Leksikon was a collaborative effort with the NLB, and it was the first of its kind in the Singapore Malay literature.
 The book provides detailed information on the creative writers of Singapore since 1965.
 Another Asas '50 publication was an anthology of poems and short stories called "Menyongsong Pelangi" in 2005.
 This anthology comprises literary works contributed by young writers and is released in commemoration of Asas '50's 55 years celebration.

-Impact on Malay film industry

-Jamil Sulong was a founder member of ASAS 50 and was a link for the Malay film industry in Singapore.
-Films by P. Ramlee were influenced by Asas '50 as the objectives of those films mirrored those of the association.
-There were also other connections linking P.Ramlee to Asas '50.
-For example, Asraf's wife, Fatimah Murad, was the editor of P.Ramlee's film magazine called the "Majalah Bintang."
-Thus, Asraf capitalised on this avenue and network to promote the ideologies held by Asas '50 as well as to trade views and opinions with P.Ramlee.
-Film critics have observed this ideological connection in the film "Bujang Lapok".
-The film contained satirical critique of the greater Malay culture of the time.
-Another trait prevalent in these films was the use of the actors' real name such as "Ramlee", "Sudin" and "Aziz."
-This was P. Ramlee's method of highlighting the emotional reality of the time.